Do you think sexual harassment of women at the workplace is committed by men only?

 Poor Workplace Boundaries

-Poor workplace boundaries with your colleagues or seniors could also be the reason for less acknowledgement of female to female sexual harassment cases.
-Most of the times, the behaviour that can make a woman feel uncomfortable, or seem like crossing boundaries is masqueraded as being “friendly”.
-The women are so told to normalize the uncomforting behaviour from any other female as being friendly and innocent.
+Poor workplace boundaries with your colleagues or seniors could also be the reason for less acknowledgement of female-to-female sexual harassment cases.
+Most of the time, the behaviour that can make a woman feel uncomfortable, or seem like crossing boundaries is masqueraded as being “friendly”.
+The women are so told to normalize the uncomforting behaviour of any other female as being friendly and innocent.
 However, the women should know that if by any chance these behaviours seem alarming or discomforting then the ideal way to go about it is by taking appropriate action against the harasser.
 Do not let them get away with it easily as that will only aggravate their offensive behaviours.

 Actions You Can Take When Harassed by a Female Colleague

 The crux of the issue is inappropriate behaviour or harassment of any kind motivated by jealousy or a threat to position in corporate structure ends up only harming the employees and hence should be controlled by taking appropriate actions.
 If reading the above instances and quotes have made you rethink the behaviour of your colleague.
 And if that behaviour seems offensive to you or makes you feel unsafe, then we would advise you to address the situation without any further delay.